Frequently Asked Questions

 Will the Hoan Bridge be removed?

 None of the alternatives being evaluated include the full removal of the Hoan Bridge.
-Some alternatives would impact/reconstruct portions of the Hoan Bridge at the north end, but all the alternatives keep the bridge elevated above the Milwaukee Harbor, Henry Maier Festival Park and Jones Island as it is today.
+Some alternatives would impact/reconstruct portions of the Hoan Bridge at the north end, but all the alternatives keep the bridge elevated above the Milwaukee Harbor, Henry Maier Festival Park and Jones Island similar to today.

 When is the next public involvement meeting?